dboddie-canonical-work/disgorged-docs/debugging-building-snaps.rst

 It can be time consuming to iterate over a snap via tweaking the ``snapcraft.yaml`` or application itself, then rebuild and re-install.

-To speed a build up, see `Iterating over a build <iterating-over-a-build.md>`__ for build and testing best-practices.
+To speed a build up, see :ref:`Iterating over a build <iterating-over-a-build>` for build and testing best-practices.